Korky/canvas-components/README.md

 # canvas-components

-Web Components made with HTML5 Canvas element
+Web Components made with HTML5 Canvas element.
+Creating flash-like enviroment to makae Canvas element easier to work with.